FixedEffects/FixedEffectModels.jl/README.md

   - high dimensional categorical variable.
 It avoids the construction of a design matrix too large to fit in RAM.
   - instrumental variables (via 2SLS)
   - robust standard errors (White or clustered)

-  This functionality of this package is similar to the Stata command `reghdfe` and the R command `felm`.
+This package objective is similar to the Stata command `reghdfe` and the R command `felm`.

 To install the package,